designmynight/designmynight-developers/site/content/collins/v2-widget-docs.md

 ## Appearance Customisation

+Within your Collins settings, you will have a [Widget Wizard](https://collins.uservoice.com/knowledgebase/articles/1915747-collins-widget-wizard-styling-the-widget) which will allow you to easily amend the colours of your widget.
+If you cannot see the Widget Wizard in your admin, please contact your Collins Account Manager.

 The stylesheet URL accepts parameters to customise the appearance of the widget.

 Parameter Name | Expected Value | Description